 - Make sure your VPN Router has internet.
 If not, plug your WAN cable directly into a computer to see if you can connect that way.
 If not, contact your internet service provider.

 - Try restarting everything, including your modem.
 Restart the modem first, so that the internet is up and running before the network.

-- When starting an OpenVPN or PPTP connection, make sure you click both the SAVE then the START buttons.
+- When starting a PPTP connection, make sure you click both the SAVE then the START buttons.

 - If you are replacing an existing router connection, behind a cable model, unplug the cable modem for one minute and then plug it back in.

 - Try switching servers.
 Some VPN providers change configurations that can break old connections.
 By getting settings for a new server, you reset your credentials.

 - Make sure your computer is set to DHCP and does not have anything manually entered for IP addresses or DNS entries.